Bobby Witt Jr. Player Props: Royals vs. Yankees

-The Kansas City Royals, including Bobby Witt Jr. (.233 on-base percentage in past 10 games, 55 points below season-long percentage), battle starter Gerrit Cole and the New York Yankees at Yankee Stadium, Saturday at 1:05 PM ET.
+Bobby Witt Jr. -- with a slugging percentage of .595 in his past 10 games, including three home runs -- will be in action for the Kansas City Royals against the New York Yankees, with Luis Severino on the mound, on July 23 at 1:35 PM ET.

-He had a hitless performance in his previous game (0-for-5) against the Yankees.
+He strung together two hits (going 2-for-4) in his last game against the Yankees.

 Bobby Witt Jr. Game Info & Props vs. the Yankees